 The Ron Brown Scholar Fund is a nonprofit, public charity named in honor of Ron Brown, a previous Security of Commerce for the US.
 The Ron Brown Scholar Fund is headquartered in Charlottesville, VA, and managed by a board of trustees.
 The scholarship seeks to create future nursing leaders who hold the same dedication to public service.

 14. The American Nurses Association/SAMHSA Minority Fellowship Program

 The American Nurses Association (ANA) and the Substance Abuse & Mental Health Services Administration (SAMHSA) Minority Fellowship Program (MFP) offer two scholarships in cooperation.
 The Minority Fellowship Doctoral (MFP Doctoral) program was the first grant that offered financial support for minority nursing professionals pursuing a doctoral degree.
 The Minority Fellowship Masters (MFP Masters) program was introduced in 2014 and is dedicated to providing financial support to minority graduate school nursing students with career aspirations in the field of behavioral health for children and teenagers.

-The Substance Abuse & Mental Health Services Administration (SAMHSA) began as the National Institute of Mental Health (NIMH), as the administrator of a grant program dedicated improving health initiatives to minority communities by providing funding to studying for an advanced nursing degree.
+The Substance Abuse & Mental Health Services Administration (SAMHSA) began as the National Institute of Mental Health (NIMH), as the administrator of a grant program dedicated to improving health initiatives in minority communities by providing funding for studying for an advanced nursing degree.
 Currently, it is positioned within the Department of Health & Human Services.